mongodb/mongo-c-driver/CONTRIBUTING.md

 * `MONGOC_TEST_GSSAPI_USER`

 URI-escape the username, for example write "user@realm" as "user%40realm".
-The user must be authorized to query `test.collection`.

-The SASL / GSSAPI / Kerberos tests are skipped by default.
-To run them, set up a separate `mongod` with Kerberos and set its host and Kerberos principal name as environment variables:

-* `MONGOC_TEST_GSSAPI_HOST`
-* `MONGOC_TEST_GSSAPI_USER`

-URI-escape the username, for example write "user@realm" as "user%40realm".
-The user must be authorized to query `test.collection`.
+The user must be authorized to query `kerberos.test`.

 MongoDB 3.2 adds support for readConcern, but does not enable support for read concern majority by default. mongod must be launched using